seasick/groovy-http-transformer/timeline.md

 While looking into parsing cli arguments and trying importing the picocli dependency, I switched to looking into groovy vscode integration.
 Found `marlon407.code-groovy` and `NicolasVuillamy.vscode-groovy-lint`.

 Linter immideatly has a few things to warn me about.
 Why shouldn't def be used for declaration?

+# Digging into the http server

+- why is my server not printing anything.
+Seems that the print statement throws an error, but is caught somewhere.
+  - `http.remoteAddress.holder` does not exist and an error is thrown.
+No idea where it is catched though.